ducakar/openzone/README.md

 You may also want to set several options when configuring CMake build system:

-- `OZ_SHARED_LIBS`: Build ozCore, ozDynamics, ozEngine and ozFactory as shared libraries.
-This might make sense once if some other applications may use OpenZone's libraries as well.

 - `OZ_ALLOCATOR`: Enable memory allocation statistics and tracking of allocated memory chunks.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).
-Upon freeing a memory chunk is rewritten with 0xee bytes make accesses to freed memorylikely result in an error.
+Upon freeing a memory chunk is rewritten with 0xee bytes make accesses to freed memory likely result in an error.

 - `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
   Plane, Quat, Mat44).
 Currently it yields ~15% worse performance than generic implementation since